Covariant formulation of electrodynamics in isotropic media revisited: Some basic results of covariant electrodynamics in the vacuum

-Recall that $\varphi$ and $\vec A$ must satisfy the simplified equations (12) but also the Lorenz gauge; for the retarded potentials, the last condition is fulfilled if and only of the continuity equation is satisfied.
-The potentials $\varphi$ and $\vec A$ that satisfy the simplified equations (12) {\it and} the Lorenz gauge, satisfy also the inhomogeneous Maxwell's equations in the vacuum (11).
+Recall that $\varphi$ and $\vec A$ must satisfy the simplified equations (12) but also the Lorenz gauge; for the retarded potentials, the last condition is fulfilled if and only if the continuity equation is satisfied (see, e.g., [7]).
+The potentials $\varphi$ and $\vec A$ that satisfy the simplified equations (12) {\it and} the Lorenz gauge, satisfy also the basic (pre-gauge) inhomogeneous Maxwell's equations in the vacuum (11).

 An analogous remark is also valid if an arbitrary gauge is introduced into eqs.
-(11): $\varphi$ and $\vec A$ must satisfy the corresponding simplified equations but also the gauge chosen; for an explicit retarded solution of the simplified equations, the last condition is fulfilled if and only if the continuity equation is satisfied [9].
+(11): $\varphi$ and $\vec A$ must satisfy the corresponding simplified (post-gauge) equations but also the chosen gauge; for an explicit retarded solution of the simplified equations, the last condition is fulfilled if and only if the continuity equation is satisfied [8].

 Recall that eqs.
-(11) are covariant {\it only} under the assumption that $A^\mu$ and $J^\mu$ are four-vectors [8].
-It should be stressed that $A^\mu$ is a four-vector by assumption, regardless of whether a covariant or non-covariant gauge is employed in its calculation in the original inertial frame.
-Clearly, only choosing a covariant gauge yields the covariant {\it simplified equations} for the potentials.
-But, as $A^\mu$ is a true four-vector by assumption, the true Maxwell's equations (8) and (11) are always covariant, employing a non-covariant or covariant gauge in the original frame.
+(11) are covariant {\it only} by taking that the foursomes $(\varphi, A_x, A_y, A_z)$ and $(\rho c, J_x, J_y, J_z)$ are four-vectors $A^\mu$ and $J^\mu$ by definition [9].
+It should be stressed that $A^\mu$ is a four-vector by definition, regardless of whether a covariant or non-covariant gauge is employed in its calculation in the original reference frame.
+Clearly, only choosing a covariant gauge yields the covariant simplified (post-gauge) equations for the potentials.
+But, as $A^\mu$ is a four-vector by definition, the basic (pre-gauge) Maxwell's equations (8) and (11) are always covariant, employing a non-covariant or covariant gauge in the original frame.
+[In addition to satisfying the simplified equations, the potentials must be consistent with the chosen gauge, thereby satisfying \emph{also} the basic (pre-gauge) eqs.
+(11).]